Newcastle University Single Cell Unit

 NICE External Assessment Centre (EAC)

-The EAC is a partnership between The Newcastle upon Tyne Hospitals NHS Foundation Trust and the York Health Economics Consortium (YHEC).
-They are commissioned by NICE to provide independent assessment of the evidence for innovative medical devices and associated economic analysis of the impact of such technology adoption in the NHS.
-A multi-disciplinary team, including scientists and health economists at the centre will also liaise with clinical experts, within the Trust and nationally, to work with NICE to progress further research on promising technologies where current evidence is limited.
+Newcastle EAC is commissioned by NICE to provide independent assessment of the evidence for innovative medical devices and associated economic analysis of the impact of such technology adoption in the NHS.
+Newcastle EAC is hosted by the Northern Medical Physics and Clinical Engineering (NMPCE) Directorate of the Newcastle upon Tyne Hospitals NHS Foundation Trust.
+The multi-disciplinary team, including scientists, data analysts and technologists, liaises with clinical experts, within the Trust and nationally, to work with NICE to progress further research on promising technologies where current evidence is limited.

 The evaluation group at the Freeman Hospital has been involved in the national programme of medical device assessment for almost 40 years.
-Their current role as an External Assessment Centre (EAC) for NICE complements other activities in Medical Physics, including developing innovative medical devices.
-The partnership with YHEC combines their health economics expertise with our device evaluation and device development knowledge, to offer an all-encompassing EAC to the Medical Technologies Evaluation Programme (MTEP) at NICE, and a comprehensive range of skills in technology assessment to other customers.
+Their current role as an External Assessment Centre (EAC) for NICE complements other activities in the Northern Medical Physics and Clinical Engineering Directorate, including the development of innovative medical devices.

 The Academic Health Science Network for the North East and North Cumbria